 To understand how to best protect nature from the effects of climate change, we must first understand where adequate habitats and migration corridors can be maintained.
 The Nature Conservancy recently completed a 10-year mapping of resilient, connected landscapes in the United States that identified unique topographies, geologies and other characteristics that make places resilient to climate change.
-Using this data, we identified several climate resilient corridors in Nevada.
+Using this data, we identified several climate adaptation passages in Nevada.
 These networks of lands and waters in our state are likely to provide refuge for plants and wildlife from drought and heat.
 To facilitate climate adaptation on the ground, TNC is enhancing and restoring habitat along the Amargosa River.
 At the 7J Ranch along the Amargosa River, we have planted 30,000 willow trees, providing vital habitat to birds and wildlife—a refuge from the increasing stress of heat and drought.

 Climate action at TNC also means supporting and implementing policies that will bring the system-level solutions we need.
 We seek to help implement climate solutions that are equitable and just for all people in Nevada.
 We’re working to build broad-based, bipartisan political support for ambitious policy action at the state and federal level.
 Nevada’s immense importance as a political swing state uniquely positions us to influence public policy.
 TNC in Nevada is actively working with legislators locally and nationally to build support for good climate policy and demonstrate why climate change solutions are important for Nevada’s economy, residents and natural systems.